 Don’t Wrong My Rights

 Our culture is a demanding one.
-Maybe even more so than any generation before ours.
+Probably even more so than any generation before ours.

 I’m not saying it’s always wrong or a bad thing, but we have factions in society fighting for their rights from all sides of every aisle.
 People demand their rights and are willing to lose everything to have those rights no matter who gets hurt.